OpenQASM 3 and Qiskit Interoperability

 braket_circuit = Circuit.from_ir(qasm_str)

-Braket’s QASM 3 support covers standard gates and measurements but does not yet handle all QASM 3 features (such as classical control flow or parameterized inputs).
+Braket’s QASM 3 support covers standard gates, measurements, and parameter inputs, but not every QASM 3 feature is available on every device (advanced classical control flow, in particular, varies by target).
 For circuits that use only basic gates, this path works well.
 For more complex circuits, test the import carefully.
+Note that Braket does not consume QASM 2; convert older files to QASM 3 first.

 Cirq (Google)